Should you switch to a fixed energy tariff?

 When the energy crisis hit in 2021, energy suppliers all but stopped offering fixed energy tariffs to consumers.
 But since July 2022, when energy prices started to come down, deals have become more numerous and have become a bit more competitive.

 This downwards trajectory peaked in early 2024, when the cheapest fixes came in hundreds of pounds cheaper thanks to falling wholesale prices.
-By June, you could still save £81 a year on average, according to Cornwall Insight.
+By June, you could still save £81 a year on average, according to the consultancy Cornwall Insight.

-The question of whether to switch to a fix depends on your attitude to risk, and whether you believe energy bills will go down next year.
-For the latest price cap predictions, read 'Will energy prices fall in 2024?'.
+The question of whether to switch to a fix depends on your attitude to risk, and whether you believe energy bills will go up or down next year.

 Ofgem energy supplier switching rules change

-If you do opt to switch, it’s worth being aware of new rules brought in by the regulator Ofgem.
+If you do opt to switch, it’s worth being aware of newish rules brought in by the regulator Ofgem.
 Previously, suppliers had to complete a switch within 15 working days.
 Going over this limit would entitle the new customer to compensation.

 But, as of 1 April, suppliers have to complete customer switches within five working days (six if you enter into a contract after 5pm).
 Failure to do so will mean they have to pay affected customers compensation of £30.